namita0210/ResearchOnImageCaptioning/README.md

 9. More advanced model will be Resnet which can be trained upto 200 layers deep.
 10.  <a href="https://www.youtube.com/@ManifoldAILearning">youtube tutorial to learn DL in depth</a>
 <a href="https://www.youtube.com/watch?v=sz-hCpuAFYY&list=PL12YWfULs0pnL_9Pj6udM6PE2-SWZbTlX&index=3">Tutorial for VGG-16 code</a>
+11. The image_captioning_vgg.ipynb file code is taken from Nitin's Youtube channel - not from the link pasted above.